SaraK-N17/kickstarter-analysis/README.md

 Provide an analysis of Kickstarter campaigns to determine campaign outcomes in relation to launch dates and funding goals.

 ## Analysis and Challenges
-Analysis was performed considering the theater category and the plays subcategory of the dataset to provide the best comparison to Louise's Kickstarter for her play *Fever*.
+Analysis was performed on Kickstarter campaign data to help Louise investigate outcomes of campaigns similar to hers.
+Subsets of the data were selected to provide the best comparison to Louise's Kickstarter for her play *Fever*.

 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/95710184/147135311-ab3633ac-2ed7-4ea4-aa40-880a03d42748.png)